TheLeshuga/MetroidNESTesting/README.md

 # Testing techniques

-Manual testing using the Smoke and Exploratory testing methods.
+Manual testing using Smoke and Exploratory testing methods.

 # Best place to see the project